Free-Standing Master of Arts

 The Department offers three types of graduate classes:

-5000-level designation is used only for required classes for first year students: the M.A.
+This course number designation is used only for required classes for first-year students: the M.A.
 Seminar and M.A.
 Thesis Tutorial.

-In English and Comparative Literature, all graduate seminars (5000- and 6000-level) are worth 4 points of credit and all 4000-level lectures are worth 3 points.
+In English and Comparative Literature, all graduate seminars (5000- and 6000-level) are worth 4 points of credit and all 6000-level lectures are worth 3 points.

 However, some Columbia departments and programs apply different point values to their classes—e.g., 4 points for a lecture or 3 points for a seminar.
 Be sure to check that your course of study will add up to 30 points over two semesters and will not exceed 18 points in any one semester.